-You or someone else in your group should have dropped off a Geocoin in a Geocache a while ago (See Virginia Geocoin Adventure: Getting Started Manual if these terms sound unfamiliar).
-Now, we can use your Geocoin's log information to explore different watersheds.
+You or someone else in your group should have dropped off a Geocoin in a Geocache a while ago (See the Virginia Geocoin Adventure: Getting Start-ed Manual if these terms sound unfamiliar).
+Now, we can use your Geoco-in's log information to explore different watersheds.
 We will be imagining that your Virginia Geocoin is a chicken tycoon looking for a new site to build a large poultry farm.
 Each "stop" the geocoin makes will give us a chance to weigh the effects of poultry farming at that location by looking at the characteristics of that location's watershed.

-- 1. Log in to www.geocaching.com with the login you used when you dropped off the geocoin (and you need logon to view the movements of your geocoin in GoogleEarth). - 2.
-Go to the tracking log page for your geocoin. - Go to the Play -> Find Trackables menu item to go to the Trackables page.
-Enter the Tracking Code (from the coin itself) or the Trackable name (from the coin package, for example, VirginiaView Geocoin-79).
-Click on the geocoin name to view the log page.
+1. Log in to www.geocaching.com with the login you used when you dropped off the geocoin (and you need logon to view the movements of your geocoin in GoogleEarth).